jt-helsinki/stripe-connect/README.md

 # stripe-connect

-Provides a simple api for working with the Stripe Connect API.
+Provides a simple promise based api for working with the Stripe Connect API.
 As it currently stands, this class only deals with Standard (Standalone) accounts and direct charges.

 - create customers